 As soon as you have some entities in the data model, Studio can generate UI screens for CRUD operations on the entities.
 Then you can customize the UI in many ways: change the layout, add and remove visual components, adjust the data loading.

-Check out the Using Studio section to get more information about Jmix Studio features and installation options.
+Using Studio section gives you detailed information about Jmix Studio features and installation options.